Jimmaphy/data-storage-utility/README.md

 without having to copy the base code for every single class.
 The `NodeParser` class is used as the root of the decorator and implements an identity function, this ends the loop of decorators.

-## Development

-This project was developed through pair programming by Wesley and Dimitrie, with Wesley handling the programming work.
-Pair programming is a technique in which two programmers work together at one workstation.
-One, the driver, writes code while the other, the observer or navigator, reviews each line of code as it is typed in.
-The two programmers switch roles frequently.